shiv12spingo/shiv12spingo.github.io/projects.md

 ### Columbia Disaster & Learnings from Failure
 This was a Term Paper Project done in team as part of the course MM327: Mechanical Behaviour of Materials.
 We investigated why and how did the Space Shuttle Columbia disaster occur.
 We analysed the materials used in the structure and their functions.
 Specifically, I demonstrated how the failure analysis of materials was carried out and the conclusions derived from it.
 We highlighted the learnings from this mission's failure.
 ### Battery Cycle Life Prediction
 Coulomb AI is a startup in Battery Data Intelligence.
-I learnt and developed machine learning models for predicting the battery (cycle) life as an intern.
+I learnt and developed machine learning models for predicting the battery (cycle) life as a ML research intern.
 ### Hydrogen Storage Technologies
 As part of my internship at Airbus, I presented a comparative analysis of hydrogen storage materials for aviation, after going through research papers.
 ### 2D Materials